rerun/rerun/modules/stubbs/README.md

 The meat of the script is the while loop and case statement.
-In the body of the case statement, you can see a case for the "-jumps" option and the `JUMPS` variable that will be set to the value of the "-jumps" argument.
+In the body of the case statement, you can see a case for the "--jumps" option and the `JUMPS` variable that will be set to the value of the "--jumps" argument.

     # generated by add-option
     # Tue Sep 13 20:11:52 PDT 2011